Asymptotic Freeness of Unitary Matrices in Tensor Product Spaces for Invariant States: Invariant states on tensor matrix spaces

-Our objective is to define the matrices $D_\ell$ in such a way that if $T=T_0^{\pi'}$, then \eqref{Eq:Proofpsi^pi 1} is equal to $\delta_{\pi,\pi'}$ for any choice of injective $\phi$.
+and this quantity is independent of the choice of injective $\phi$.
+Our objective is to define the matrices $D_\ell$ in such a way that if $T=T_0^{\pi'}$, then \eqref{Eq:Proofpsi^pi 1} is equal to $\delta_{\pi,\pi'}$.
 We need two ingredients to make this construction.

 Firstly, for every block $C\in\pi$, we define $\tilde D_C\in\mrm M_N(\mbb C)$ as a diagonal matrix whose diagonal entries are i.i.d. random variables sampled according to the uniform measure on the complex roots of unity of order $|C|$.
 In particular, for every $i\in[N]$ and $n\in\mbb N$,